Parareptilia: History of classification

 The name Parareptilia was coined by Olson in 1947 to refer to an extinct group of Paleozoic reptiles, as opposed to the rest of the reptiles or Eureptilia ("true reptiles").
-Olsen's term was generally ignored, and various taxa now known as parareptiles were generally not placed into exclusive groups with each other.
-Many were classified as 'cotylosaurs' (a wastebasket taxon of stout-bodied 'primitive' reptiles or reptile-like tetrapods) or 'anapsids' (reptiles without temporal fenestrae, such as modern turtles).
+Olsen's term was generally ignored, and various taxa later known as "parareptiles" were generally not placed into exclusive groups with each other.
+Many were classified as "cotylosaurs" (a wastebasket taxon of stout-bodied "primitive" reptiles or reptile-like tetrapods) or "anapsids" (reptiles without temporal fenestrae, such as modern turtles).

-Parareptilia's usage was revived by cladistic studies, to refer to those traditional 'anapsids' that were thought to be unrelated to turtles.
+Parareptilia's usage was revived by cladistic studies, to refer to those traditional "anapsids" that were thought to be unrelated to turtles.
 Gauthier et al. (1988) provided the first phylogenetic definitions for the names of many amniote taxa and argued that captorhinids and turtles were sister groups, constituting the clade Anapsida (in a much more limited context than typically applied).
 A name had to be found for a clade of various early-diversing Permian and Triassic reptiles no longer included in the anapsids.
 Olsen's term "parareptiles" was chosen to refer to this clade, although its instability within their analysis meant that Gauthier et al. (1988) were not confident enough to erect Parareptilia as a formal taxon.
 Their cladogram is as follows:

 Laurin & Reisz (1995) found a slightly different topology, in which Reptilia is divided into Parareptilia and Eureptilia.
 They argued that Testudines (turtles) were members of Parareptilia; in fact, they explicitly defined Parareptilia as "Testudines and all amniotes more closely related to them than to diapsids".
 Captorhinidae was transferred to Eureptilia, while Parareptilia included turtles alongside many of the taxa named as such by Gauthier et al. (1988).
 There was one major exception: mesosaurs were placed outside both groups, as the sister taxon to the crown group Reptilia.
 Mesosaurs were still considered sauropsids, as they were closer to reptiles than to synapsids.
-The traditional group 'Anapsida' was rejected as a paraphyletic assemblage.
+The traditional group "Anapsida" was rejected as a paraphyletic assemblage.
 The cladogram of Laurin & Reisz (1995) is provided below: